variantstudios/comscience4help.com/_posts/2018-05-06-welcome-to-communication-science-inc-.md

 title: 'Welcome to Communication Science, Inc.'
 date: 2018-05-06 00:00:00
 category: blog
+excerpt: >-
-excerpt: 'Effectively reaching your audiences—whether you call them publics, customers, or clients—is becoming more and more difficult...'
+  Effectively reaching your audiences—whether you call them publics, customers, or clients—is becoming more and more difficult...
 search_engine_optimization:
   page_title: 'Welcome to Communication Science, Inc.'
-  page_description:
+  page_description: >-
+    The page contains a welcome to the CSI website and provides statistics focusing on the lack of reading skills about adults in the United States.
 ---

-By Don Zimmerman, Ph.D., Principal, Communication Science&nbsp;
+By Don Zimmerman, Ph.D., Principal, Communication Science

 Effectively reaching your audiences—whether you call them publics, customers, or clients—is becoming more and more difficult.